-Channel 4 “Rivers” with Jeremy Paxman visited Cricklade on this day to record an episode of series for broadcasting on 26th March 2017.
-Jeremy walked part of North Meadow with High Bailiff (Clive Smith) Haywarden (John Barratt) and several other members of the Court.
-Where it was explained about the close relationship between the Court and the management of North Meadow throughout the year, Winter flooding, Spring Fritillary season, Summer/ Autumn haymaking and grazing to complete the year.
+Jeremy Paxman and the production team of the Channel 4 series “Rivers” visited Cricklade to record an episode of series for broadcasting on 26th March 2017.
+Jeremy walked part of North Meadow with High Bailiff (Clive Smith), Haywarden (John Barratt) and several other members of the Court.
+An explanation was given about the close relationship between the Court and the management of North Meadow throughout the year, Winter flooding, Spring Fritillary season, Summer/ Autumn haymaking and grazing to complete the year.

 This was followed by a Court Meeting to show how the ancient court works in this modern day and age.

 Left to Right: Chris Atkins (Town Crier), Cathy Atkins, Clive Smith (High Bailiff)